 7. You breathe out both air and water

-It’s true: invisible water molecules are in the air we breathe and also the air in human lungs.
+This fun fact is shocking to many kids: Invisible water molecules are in the air we breathe and in the human lungs.

 Make sure to keep drinking water to avoid dehydration!

 Can you live with no lungs?
 Nope.